inisqbd3189374/note/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in your designs and solutions.
 Clear, concise code that's easy to understand and maintain often leads to fewer bugs, easier collaboration, and better long-term project health.
 Complexity might seem impressive, but it's the elegant simplicity that stands the test of time."

 In practical terms, this could mean using established design patterns, writing modular code, avoiding unnecessary abstractions, and constantly refactoring to improve clarity.
 Remember that you write code not only for computers to execute but also for humans to read, review, and modify.

+# 2024-01-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Complex systems can often be broken down into simple, well-designed components that are easier to understand, maintain, and scale.
+Always remember that code is written once but read many times over.
+Thus, investing time in crafting clean, straightforward code is a hallmark of a skilled programmer."

+"In addition, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct, readable code first, then optimize where necessary based on data and performance metrics, not assumptions or speculation."

+Lastly, 'Code is like humor.
+When you have to explain it, it’s bad.' - Cory House.
+Aim to write self-explanatory code with meaningful names, comments, and documentation.
+It should speak for itself to anyone who reads it."